Spinnaker Software

-Spinnaker Software was a software company founded in 1982 known primarily for its line of non-curriculum based educational software, which was a major seller during the 1980s.
-It was founded by chairman Bill Bowman and president C. David Seuss.
+Spinnaker Software Corporation was an American software and video game company.
+Founded in 1982 by Bill Bowman and C. David Seuss, it was known primarily for its line of non-curriculum based educational software, which was a major seller during the 1980s.

 Spinnaker pioneered the educational software market and was the first company to mass market low cost, educational software.
 It went public on NASDAQ in 1991 and was acquired by The Learning Company in 1994.
 The Learning Company was subsequently acquired by Mattel.

 Educational and entertainment titles

 One of the key elements of the business plan was to change the marketing of software aimed at home users: Instead of plastic bags, the software was put into brightly colored, durable plastic boxes.
 To reach non-tech-savvy parents as potential buyers, full-color advertisements were run in magazines like Good Housekeeping, Better Homes and Gardens and Newsweek.
 The budget for advertising was huge: In 1983 $1.5 million were spent on advertising compared to sales of $11.1 million.
+By 1984 an industry rumor said that the company was running out of cash.